-- Up until 4th May 2021, it is still possible to assess on the old 2015 scheme.
-Assets assessed on the 2015 scheme up to this date will then have three years to transition to the V6 scheme.
-There can therefore still be assets on the 2015 scheme up until May 2024, though the vast majority would have transitioned long before then.
+- Up until 4th May 2021, it is still possible to register assets on the 2015 scheme.
+Assets will then have one year to complete the assessment and a further three years to transition to the V6 scheme.
+There can therefore still be assets on the 2015 scheme up until May 2025, though the vast majority would have transitioned long before then.

 - Assets currently assessed under the 2015 scheme will be able to wait until recertification is due (after three years from initial certification) before needing to make the leap to V6.
 The earliest an asset would have to transition is May 2021 if initial certification was achieved in May 2018.

 - Stricter occupancy requirements for Part 2 – ≤20% of the GIA can be classified as ‘vacant’ over the reporting 12 month period.

 - More clarity for Part 1 – ≤20% of the GIA can be classified as ‘unfitted’ at the point of submission.